RamenDR/ramen/docs/design/proposals/VRG-Reconciliation.md

         - `type` "Available" is to denote availability status for PVC protection
         - `status`
-            - "True" if `reason` is one of "Replicated" or "Skipped"
+            - "True" if `reason` is  "Replicating"
-                - "Replicated" is to denote PVC is replicated
-                - "Skipped" if for any reason the PVC is skipped for replication
-                    - **NOTE:** "Skipped" may not be present in the end, and feels like a placeholder as of now
-            - "False" if `reason` is one of "Error" or "Replicating", to denote any hard errors or that reconciliation is in progress
+            - "False" if `reason` is one of "Error" or "Progressing", to denote any hard errors or that reconciliation is in progress
         - **NOTE(s):**
-            - Ideally if status.conditions.[Available].status is True, the all PVC status should be true, with the reason as "Replicated" or "Skipped"
+            - Ideally if status.conditions.[Available].status is True, the all PVC status should be true, with the reason as "Replicating"
             - An `observedGeneration` number for when the PVC was protected may not be required, as once it is protected it stays protected.
             It may prove useful though if any straggling PVCs were protected